ibexa/documentation-user/docs/personalization/triggers.md

 ## Email trigger types

-There are several email triggers available in [[= product_name =]], including the following two:
+[[= product_name =]] lets you use several triggers, including the following ones:

 - Abandoned basket trigger: Personalization engine monitors the user's cart and pushes a message when cart status remains unchanged for a set time.
 The message contains items that have been abandoned in the cart.
 The Personalization service monitors [events](event_types.md) to avoid recommending items that the end user has bought or removed from basket.

 - Reactivation aka.
 "We miss you" trigger: Personalization engine monitors the user's overall activity and pushes a message when they have not returned to the site for a set time.
 Recommendations are generated based on the user's purchasing and browsing history.

+- Price drop trigger: Personalization engine monitors the user's wishlist and pushes a message when a price of the product that has been put there decreases.

+- Post visit trigger: Personalization engine monitors the user's browsing activity and pushes a message with products that are similar to the ones the customer has looked at.

 ## Trigger calculation frequency